| A

 tacking back and forth to get home before the wind grew too strong and

 the night fell.
+It's

 a magical time watching a change of weather.
 Everything stills as the